Diversity Hiring and Recruitment Programs

-The term "diversity" is defined broadly and may include race, ethnicity, national origin, gender, cultural experiences, disability, age, educational experiences, work experiences, a history of living overseas, and any other factor that would enhance the University’s cultural diversity.
+The term "diversity" is defined broadly and may include race, ethnicity, national origin, gender, cultural experiences, disability, age, veteran status, educational experiences, work experiences, a history of living overseas, a member of a group that is underrepresented within the hiring department, and/or any other factor that would enhance the University’s cultural diversity.
 The characteristics (especially when found in combination) that might be used to make this case include, but are not limited to:

 All requests to utilize the Diversity Hiring Program must be made in writing by the hiring administrator and provided to the major administrator for review.
 Ultimate approval of each Diversity Hiring Program request is with the Provost/Vice President.
 Each candidate will be individually reviewed.
 Requests for funding presume a cost-sharing arrangement.
 The details of each arrangement will vary depending on the circumstances and the funding model utilized by the cost-center.

 - The objective or goal underlying the request and how it relates to the hiring unit’s overall diversity priorities as identified by the hiring administrator;